toms-dev/safe-promise/README.md

 # ES6 Safe Promise

-A native promise wrapper that automatically supports the handling of errors in your callback instead of swalling them silently.
+A native promise wrapper that automatically supports the handling of errors in your callback instead of swallowing them silently.
-Let the errors bubble up to your console from your Promises!
+End the struggle and let the errors gracefully bubble up to your console from your Promises!

+## Why?

+Native promises default behavior consists in swallowing the errors that occurs in their process.
+Unless you explicitely put a `.catch()`, the errors are lost forever and you just end up spending hours of painful debugging before knowing what's going on.

 ## Installation